ozanMSFT/pytorch-wiki/Where-or-how-should-I-add-documentation?.md

 * For small changes, feel free to fix it yourself.
 * For larger changes, or if you're not sure how to correct something, open a GitHub issue and assign it to the maintainers.

+NOTE: Please do NOT rename pages without updating all the links to it.
+The page title is unfortunately what gets used as the URL.

 ## Where do I actually write user-facing docs?

 See [CONTRIBUTING.MD](https://github.com/pytorch/pytorch/blob/master/CONTRIBUTING.md#writing-documentation)